MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 3. It can refine a partition of the spherical shell such that all polyhedra have similar volumes by using a generalization of Lloyd's relaxation algorithm.

 This was tested on CGAL version 5.3.1, but it should work on more recent versions.
 I will test this directly later.
+This also only works for the default Linear_cell_complex_for_combinatorial_map options.
+This currently doesn't support custom Info_, OnMerge or OnSplit functors, and Tags.
+These will be added later.

 ## Table of Contents